This is my account of using the Ubuntu and Lubuntu computer operating systems, as well as other free software.

 While it is tempting to go without some sort of blocking extension, these days it just isn't safe to do so.
 The proliferation of "malvertising" (malicious online advertising) that exploded in 2016 just makes that a non-starter.
 In one particularly ironic case, involving Forbes, the website begged people to turn off their ad-blockers or risk putting the site out of business through lack of advertising revenue and then when people turned it off, they got malware served up, via pop-up ads.

 Advertising networks don't properly screen what their customers upload and many websites just indiscriminately subscribe to multiple advertising networks.
 That all means that advertising networks have become the new malware vector of choice and blocking them is the only sensible way to go.
-On top of that, a good blocker makes pages load faster, without the extra junk being loaded and cuts down people tracking you on-line.
+On top of that, a good blocker makes pages load faster, without the extra junk being loaded and cuts down on-line tracking.

 uBlock Origin is a fork of the now-no-longer-developed uBlock.
-Raymond Hill was founder of both. uBlock Origin was originally called µBlock, for its "micro" footprint, but confused people how to pronounce that.
-It is often referred these days as uBlock0 for short.
+Raymond Hill was founder of both. uBlock Origin was originally called µBlock, for its "micro" footprint, but that name confused people how to pronounce it.
+It is often referred to as uBlock0 or even uBO, for short.

 Hill says of the project's aims: